-You can prevent these unwanted things from happening by knowing how to measure the precise transom height.
+You can prevent these unwanted things by knowing how to measure the transom height.
 When measuring the transom height, you should start from the hull’s bottom at the boat’s center line up to the top of the transom.
 Then, you can pick the right engine.

-Where Onboard a Boat is the Transom Located and More About Transom Heights
+Where Onboard Boat is the Transom Located and More About Transom Heights

 A propeller operates based on the height of the transom.
 It also includes attaching the right engine.
 Refer to the following measurements as directed by the industry’s standard before buying an outboard motor: